ManuelaOJ/Data-Engineer-Technical-Test/README.md

 Organise your repository as follows:

 your_name_DataEngTest/
-├── task1/               # ingestion code / notebook
+├── task1/ # Ingestion code / notebook
-├── task2/               # extraction + silver layer
+├── task2/ # Extraction + silver layer
-├── task3/               # orchestration + CI config
+├── task3/ # Orchestration + CI config
-├── .ppt                 # max 6‑slide presentation
+├── .ppt # Max 6-slide presentation
-└── README.md            # how to run everything
+└── README.md # How to run everything

 Push to a **public GitHub repository** (or deliver a ZIP).